List of captive orcas: Kalina

-Kalina (September 26, 1985 – October 4, 2010) was the first captive-born orca calf to survive more than a few days.
+Kalina (26 September 1985 – 4 October 2010) was the first captive-born orca calf to survive more than a few days.
 Kalina's mother is an Icelandic female named Katina, and her father, Winston (also known as Ramu III) was a Pacific Southern Resident, making Kalina an Atlantic/Pacific hybrid – a unique situation that would not have occurred in the wild.
 Kalina measured 17 ft 9 in and weighed approximately 6300 lb.

 Kalina first appeared in shows at SeaWorld Orlando in 1986, billed as "Baby Shamu", performing with her mother.
-On February 12, 1990, Kalina was transferred to SeaWorld Ohio.
-She was moved again in October of that year to SeaWorld San Diego, and again on May 30, 1991, to SeaWorld San Antonio.
+On 12 February 1990, Kalina was transferred to SeaWorld Ohio.
+She was moved again in October of that year to SeaWorld San Diego, and again on 30 May 1991, to SeaWorld San Antonio.
 In October 1994, Kalina was moved back to SeaWorld Orlando, where she lived with eight other killer whales, including her mother and a half sister.

-Kalina gave birth to her first calf, a male named Keet, on February 2, 1993, at SeaWorld Texas.
+Kalina gave birth to her first calf, a male named Keet, on 2 February 1993, at SeaWorld Texas.
 Kalina was only seven and a half years old at the time of Keet's birth – an extremely young age for an orca to become a mother.
-Kalina became pregnant again shortly after Keet's birth, and was moved back to SeaWorld Orlando in October 1994, where she gave birth to her second calf, another male, Keto on June 17, 1995.
-She gave birth to another male, Tuar, on June 22, 1999.
-Kalina bore her fourth calf and first daughter, on February 9, 2004, named Skyla.
-Skyla is now at Loro Parque along with Keto.
+Kalina became pregnant again shortly after Keet's birth, and was moved back to SeaWorld Orlando in October 1994, where she gave birth to her second calf, another male, Keto on 17 June 1995.
+She gave birth to another male, Tuar, on 22 June 1999.
+Kalina bore her fourth calf and first daughter, on 9 February 2004, named Skyla.
+Both Skyla and Keto were moved to Loro Parque later on and have since then died.
 Kalina was a gentle whale, learned quickly, and was used a lot in shows.
 She was used as a "starter whale" for new trainers.
-On Monday October 4, 2010, less than four months after Taima's death, Kalina died of preacute bacteremia sepsis at the age of 25.
+On Monday 4 October 2010, less than four months after Taima's death, Kalina died of preacute bacteremia sepsis at the age of 25.
 She has since become a great-grandmother with the birth of Amaya in December 2014.

 Kandu V

 Kandu V was a dominant female Icelandic orca, caught in 1977 and kept at SeaWorld San Diego in California.
-On August 21, 1989, she attempted to rake a 24-year-old newcomer orca, Corky II, during a live show.
-She struck Corky behind her dorsal fin, the resulting impact fracturing Kandu's upper jaw and severing major arteries.
+On 21 August 1989, she attempted to rake a 24-year-old newcomer orca, Corky II, during a live show.
+She struck Corky II behind her dorsal fin, the resulting impact fracturing Kandu's upper jaw and severing major arteries.
 The crowd was quickly ushered out, and after a 45-minute hemorrhage, Kandu V died.
 Her daughter, Orkid, was 11 months old at the time of the accident.

+Kandu VII

+Kandu VII was a male orca housed at Marineland of Canada in the 1980s.
+He was caught in Iceland.
+Kandu VII fathered 11 orca calves there: six with Nootka V and five with Kiska.
+None of Kandu's calves survived past age six.